-The iconic concrete steps at City Hall provide a symbolic image of strength and ascendancy, fitting for many a picturesque Boston City Hall wedding
+The iconic concrete steps at Boston City Hall in Massachusetts provide a symbolic image of strength and ascendancy, fitting for many a picturesque Boston City Hall wedding

 The thought of horse-drawn carriages, tin cans tied to bumpers, and rows upon rows of guests do not portray the perfect wedding for some.
 Many couples have chosen to have a Boston City Hall wedding for this reason.